 Yellow beta-carotenes options are also available; although since carotenoids like orange and yellow beta-carotenes are inherently oil-soluble, emulsification is required for the natural color to perform in a water-based malt beverage system.
 Sensient’s Advanced Emulsion Technology (AET™) reduces particle size to ensure stability when using these oil-soluble natural food colors.

 Turmeric is also an option for bright yellow if the beverage package is opaque like cans, but due to light sensitivity, our expert color technologists do not typically recommend it for bottled beverages, as the bright yellow food coloring will fade under shelf life conditions over time.

 Blue (and therefore purple, often a simple blend of a natural blue and red) has historically been difficult to achieve with natural food coloring in low pH beverages specifically.
-But market options like Sensient’s natural blue vegetable juice provides beautiful denim shades at pH 4.0 and superfruit, royal purple hues closer to pH 3.0.
+But market options like Sensient’s Butterfly Pea Flower Extract provides beautiful denim shades at pH 4.0 and superfruit, royal purple hues closer to pH 3.0.

 Brown fruit and vegetable juice blends can provide caramel or hazelnut hues, but a more cost-effective alternative to blends is Sensient’s exclusive Sienna™ fruit juice, which provides a range from beautiful golden ginger ale shades to rich chocolate-y brown colors.